 To enhance, refine, or otherwise improve raw data, collectively known as data enhancement, huge amounts of information must undergo different processes.

 Sometimes, computer applications are used to perform these data enrichment tasks.
-But because of the tremendous amount of information that's available on the internet, traditional data-processing software are no longer sufficient to handle big data.
+But because of the tremendous amount of information that’s available on the internet, traditional data-processing software is no longer sufficient to handle big data.
 As in the case of microtasking, there are times when human perception and judgment are necessary.

-The following are different data enrichment tasks you could outsource to speedily produce high quality data.
+The following are different data enrichment tasks you could outsource to speedily produce high-quality data.

 1. Data Fusion

 Data fusion is the process of combining raw data from more than one source to create new raw data that are more consistent, accurate, and useful.